MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/ForEach-Object.md

 Get-Process | ForEach-Object {$_.ProcessName}

 Operation statement.
-You can also write a operation statement, which is much more like natural language.
+You can also write an operation statement, which is much more like natural language.
 You can use the operation statement to specify a property value or call a method.
 Operation statements were introduced in Windows PowerShell 3.0.